-I’m having drinks with one of Pitti’s most stylish and photographed men, in a corner of the bar of the Sofitel Sydney Wentworth though nobody would ever suspect it.
+It’s Saturday morning, and I’m having drinks with one of Australia’s most stylish men though nobody would ever suspect it.

-And bloody hell does the one he’s wearing look good.
-Double breasted and featuring soft shoulders, a muscular chest, and expansive peak lapels, it impresses without ever calling attention to itself.
-But it’s often the quietest details which make the loudest statements and Joe’s jacket cuffs speak volumes: four–functional buttons; first button undone; buttons not kissing.
+And man, doesn’t the one he’s wearing look great.
+Double breasted with soft shoulders, a muscular chest, and expansive peak lapels, it impresses without ever calling attention to itself.
+If the quietest detail make the loudest statements then Joe’s sleeve cuffs speak volumes: four–functional buttons; first button undone; buttons not kissing.

 I could cry.

-But Joe wasn’t always a sartorial savant worshiped by the menswear myrmidons.
-Originally from Korea, Joe moved to Sydney over 20 years ago to study medical science at the University of Sydney.
-It was while studying Biology at Virginia Tech, however, where his sartorial interests were first ignited.
-“I got into bespoke clothing because I couldn’t fit into clothes,” he says recalling his experiences as a wrestler and bodybuilder.
+Yet, Joe wasn’t always a sartorial savant worshiped by the myrmidons.
+Originally from Korea, he moved to Sydney over 20 years ago to study medical science at the University of Sydney.
+It was while studying Biology at Virginia Tech, however, where his sartorial interests were ignited.
+“I got into bespoke clothing because I couldn’t fit into clothes,” he says recalling his past as a wrestler and bodybuilder.
 “I was at least 30kg heavier.
 I think my chest is something like 38 inches now.
 I would’ve been well over 50.
 I had 20 inch arms so I was eating eight meals a day trying to consume as much as I could.
 Back then I was taking in something like 5000-8000 calories a day.”

-Though Joe lives a less exhausting existence nowadays it’s not difficult to find parallels between Joe the bodybuilder and Joe the sartorial enthusiast.
-Despite the fact that both are obsessed with fit and proportions it can be admittedly difficult envisioning a gym junkie who appreciates the particulars of a handmade buttonhole.
-But style, like a Herculean physique, isn’t something acquired in a day.
+It’s not difficult to find parallels between Joe the bodybuilder and Joe the bespoke enthusiast.
+Both are obsessed with fit, proportions and have Spartan like discipline.
+After all style, like a Herculean physique, isn’t something acquired overnight.
 “You have to keep it up,” Joe says.
 “And maybe when you get to sixty or seventy, you’ll own your style.”

 In regards to his own style, Joe informs me he wasn’t always exclusively sartorial.
-As a younger man, he experimented with everything: from designer labels like Armani and Ralph Lauren to sartorial brands like Loro Piana and Corneliani before going full blown bespoke; dabbling first with British style before transitioning into the more Italian influenced aesthetic he is famous for today.
+When he was younger he experimented with everything: from designer labels like Armani and Ralph Lauren to sartorial brands like Loro Piana and Corneliani before going full blown bespoke; dabbling first with British style before transitioning into a more Italian influenced aesthetic.

 “I believe everyone is individual and I encourage people to develop their own style,” he says.
 “Do make a lot of mistakes and try different things.
 The only way to learn is not by copying but by doing.
 And you’ll learn from it and your tastes and preferences will change.”

-After 10 minutes of chatting about style and why he doesn’t like new suits (“they get better with age”), I become confident enough to ask Joe more personal questions.
+After 10 minutes of chatting about style and why he doesn’t like new suits (“they get better with age”), I ask Joe more personal questions.

 “And what about your wife?”
 I ask.
 “Is she into bespoke tailoring as well?”